Subsource EP release show at the Old Blue Last

 The only way to sum up the sheer power of Subsource is to always remember that these guys managed to get a mosh pit going for their whole set and got two fully functioning walls of death into a 45-minute set in an incredibly small venue, on a Monday night.
 That’s always the sign of an incredibly good band.

-Listen to Molotov from the EP Generation Doom here:
+Listen to Molotov here: